puppetlabs/bolt/pre-docs/bolt_installing.md

 Use one of the supported \*nix installation methods to install Bolt.

+**Warning:** These instructions include enabling the Puppet 6 Platform repository.
+Adding the Puppet 6 Platform repository on Puppet Enterprise master nodes can result in unsupported updates to PE packages such as the puppet agent.
+To install only the Bolt package it is possible to download and install the package directly (from appropriate url path at `{apt,yum}.puppetlabs.com`) as well, however this will require repeating the download and install process to keep up to date with the latest Bolt version.

 ### Install Bolt on Debian or Ubuntu

 Packaged versions of Bolt are available for Debian 8 and 9 and Ubuntu 14.04, 16.04 and 18.04.

 The Puppet repository for the APT package management system is [https://apt.puppet.com](https://apt.puppet.com).
 Packages are named using the convention `<PLATFORM_VERSION>-release-<VERSION CODE NAME>.deb`.
 For example, the release package for Puppet 6 Platform on Debian 8 “Jessie” is `puppet6-release-jessie.deb`.

-**Note:** These packages require you to download the Puppet 6 Platform.
-To install only the Bolt package you can install the packages directly as well.

 1. Download and install the software and its dependencies.
 Use the commands appropriate to your system.
     -    Debian 8